 Michael has handled cases in the following areas of practice:

-Michael uses mediation to help resolve matters related to business operations including contract disputes, tax disputes, bankruptcy litigation, fraud claims, deceptive train claims and real estate litigation.
+Michael uses mediation to help resolve matters related to business operations including employment disputes, contract disputes, tax disputes, bankruptcy litigation, fraud claims, deceptive train claims and real estate litigation.
 Additional areas of focus include open accounts, foreclosures, enforcement and collection of judgements and lender liability.

 Insurance related cases can be complicated and surrounded by unique circumstances.
 Mediation helps both parties reach an agreeable outcome without meeting in the courtroom.
 Michael is experienced in personal injury and wrongful death claims, motor vehicle related disputes, insurance company defense for claims of bad faith and statutory violations, construction disputes and product liability claims.